smykhailov/react-templates/packages/fluent-ui/README.md

 # Fluent UI Ostapoff template

-The Fluent UI template creates skeleton for the React application with Typescript support and [Fluent UI](https://aka.ms/fluent-ui) component library.
+The Fluent UI template creates skeleton for the React application with TypeScript support and [Fluent UI](https://aka.ms/fluent-ui) component library.

 It adds useful tools to write more robust and maintainable code: